numocash/strat-maker/README.md

 Each liquidity position both convex and concave is analagous to a replicated options portfolio whose payoff can perfectly match that of any option.
 With no expiry, the pricing is both simpler and perpetual.

 For pricing these derivatives, we relate the cost to the implied volatility of the underlying assets and the block frequency.
+We make some assumptions about arbitageur behavior: there is only one trade per block, that takes the AMM from a stale price to the current price.

 We first take a look at arbitrageur profit.
-Without fees arbitrageur profit is
+Without fees arbitrageur profit is $ArbitrageurProfit = a * (p - q)$, with
+- a: Amount traded
+- p: Market price
+- q: AMM price

+We define $\Delta\P= p - q$ and can simplify the above equation to $ArbitrageurProfit = a * \Delta\P$

 ### Strikes (Aggregate Liquidity)